Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 + [Github](https://github.com/)

   Github is used as the development platform.
-This platform, gives users the opportunity to see other users repositories and upload their own.
+This platform, gives us users the opportunity to see other users repositories and upload our own repositories.

 + [Heroku](https://www.heroku.com/)

-  Heroku is a cloud platform as a service (PaaS) supporting several programming languages.
+  Heroku is a cloud platform as a service (PaaS) supporting several programming languages.And is used for the deployment of this project.

 ##__Resources__